NorthCoastChurch/IT-Policy/Policy-9-Hardware-and-Electronic-Media-Disposal.md

+# Hardware and Electronic Media Disposal

 # **Definitions**

 **Beyond reasonable repair**: Refers to any and all equipment whose condition requires fixing or refurbishing that is likely to cost as much or more than total replacement.

 **Chain of Custody (CoC)**: Refers to the chronological documentation of the custody, transportation, or storage of evidence to show it has not been tampered with prior to destruction.

-**isposition**: Refers to the reselling, reassignment, recycling, donating, or disposal of IT equipment through responsible, ethical, and environmentally sound means.
+**Disposition**: Refers to the reselling, reassignment, recycling, donating, or disposal of IT equipment through responsible, ethical, and environmentally sound means.

 **Non-leased**: Refers to any and all IT assets that are the sole property of North Coast Church, that is, equipment not rented, leased, or borrowed from a third-party supplier or partner company.